himanshu2454/Kunteksto/docs_source/source/start.rst

     :height: 600px
     :alt: Output Directory

 - The *all* mode causes the creation of data instances (XML, JSON and RDF) for each record in the CSV file that are semantically compliant with the RDF and will be valid according to the XML Schema.
 Demonstrating that the models describe the data.
-The RDF file does include some constraint definitions based on SHACL https://www.w3.org/TR/shacl/ However, there is no builtin processing for these constraints.
+The RDF file does include some constraint definitions based on `Shapes Constraint Language (SHACL) <https://www.w3.org/TR/shacl/>`_ There is no builtin processing for these constraints due to the lack of maturity of this technology.
+Expect SHACL to become more useful in the near future.

 Full validation is performed via XML for both the data model and data instances.
 In addition, an XML catalog is dynamically generated for each project and is written to the catalogs subdirectory.

 - Notice that the validation file *Demo_validation_log.csv* shows four valid records and one invalid record.
 The invalid record is due to a 'NaN' entry in a numeric column.

 .. note::

     The S3Model eco-system has a much more sophisticated ability to handle missing and erroneous data.
 The details are available in the S3Model documentation.
+This generally requires the model first approach whereas Kunteksto is an after-the-fact bridge.

 Additional Steps